afaf-tech/go-rabbitmq-auto-reconnect/README.md

 This project demonstrates a simple implementation of a RabbitMQ consumer and producer in Go with automatic reconnection capabilities.

+Explores the hypothesis of using a single connection for many channels, both for producers and consumers, in a RabbitMQ setup.
+This architectural choice aims to optimize resource usage and improve performance in scenarios with a large number of channels.

 ## Project Structure
 .
 ├── apps